Insurance is a great product, especially if an accident or natural disaster happens.

-However, in some cases the damages may not be worth the deductible and insurance premium increase costs, so it might be better to just cover the costs out-of-pocket without insurance.
-But, what if there were options for a middle ground?
-Many would be interested in that extra level of coverage, and there are some scenarios where buying this additional “buy down coverage” makes perfect sense.
-Read on to learn more about buy down coverage.
-This knowledge will help anyone shopping for home insurance be better equipped in learning what kind of buy down options are available with the home insurance they are considering.
+However, in some cases, the damages may not be worth the deductible, and insurance premiums increase costs, so it might be better to cover out-of-pocket expenses without insurance.
+But what if there were options for a middle ground?
+Many would be interested in that extra coverage, and there are some scenarios where buying this additional “buy down coverage” makes perfect sense.
+Read on to learn more about buy-down coverage.
+This knowledge will help anyone shopping for home insurance be better equipped to know what buy-down options are available with the home insurance they are considering.

 Buy Down Coverage for Glass

 If a window is broken in your home, one can use a home insurance claim to fix the window.
-However, if the policy deductible is quite large it may not be worth submitting the claim, and it might be cheaper just to fix the window out-of-pocket.
-For a small annual fee (for example, $40 or so), some insurance providers offer to cover the cost of the deductible – making some scenarios definitely worth it for some people.
+However, if the policy deductible is large, it may not be worth submitting the claim, and it might be cheaper to fix the window out-of-pocket.
+For a small annual fee (for example, $40 or so), some insurance providers offer to cover the deductible cost – making some scenarios worth it for some people.

 Buy Down Coverage for Earthquakes

-We have this type of buy down coverage option for earthquakes as well.
-As one can assume, deductibles for earthquake coverage can be pretty high, so having this type of buy down coverage can come in handy in this situation (and others) as well.
+We have this buy-down coverage option for earthquakes as well.
+As one can assume, deductibles for earthquake coverage can be pretty high, so this type of buy-down coverage can come in handy in this situation (and others).

-Purchasing insurance for your home is always a smart idea.
-In many cases, paying a claim deductible and higher premiums can be less expensive than fixing major home damages out-of-pocket.
-However, sometimes the deductible and higher premiums are too expensive to make certain damages worth the claim.
-That is, unless you have buy down coverage that helps with such costs like deductibles.
+Purchasing insurance for your home is always a brilliant idea.
+In many cases, paying a claim deductible and higher premiums can be less expensive than fixing significant home damages out-of-pocket.
+However, sometimes the deductible and higher premiums are too costly to make certain damages worth the claim.
+That is unless you have buy-down coverage that helps with such costs such as deductibles.
 As a consumer, it’s important to understand insurance in full.
-That includes understanding buy down coverage options as well.
-We hope this article has helped you understand your options better when it comes to home insurance.
-Please feel free to reach out to HIP if you have any further questions about this.
+That includes understanding buy-down coverage options as well.
+We hope this article has helped you better understand your options regarding home insurance.
+Please feel free to reach out if you have any further questions.